 Universal Credit

-The Child Element of Universal Credit can continue to be paid on behalf of home educated young people over the age of 16 when they meet the conditions for being treated as a “qualifying young person.”
+The Child Element of Universal Credit can continue to be paid on behalf of home educated young people beyond compulsory school age when they meet the conditions for being treated as a “qualifying young person.”
 This page should be read in conjunction with my page on post-16 Child Benefit https://edyourself.org/child-benefit/

 Government Guidance